 Find all maintenance records, owner’s manual and other paperwork related to the vehicle.
 This needs to include a current and valid Georgia Vehicle Emissions Inspection Report (VIR) if the buyer is going to register the vehicle in one of 13 metro Atlanta counties: Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Paulding or Rockdale.
 Georgia law requires all private sellers of gasoline-powered cars and light-duty trucks within these counties to sell a vehicle with a current, valid passing emissions report provided by Georgia’s Clean Air Force.
 Diesel or alternative fuel vehicles and vehicles which are 25 model years old or older are exempt.

-On the back form of the original title, the purchaser needs to fill out his or her full legal name, current address and the date of the sale, including month, day and year, and confirm the vehicle’s odometer reading at the time of the sale.
+On the back form of the original title, the seller needs to print and sign their full legal name.
+If there are two or more owners listed on the title, all owners will need to print and sign their legal names.
+The purchaser needs to fill out his or her full legal name, current address and the date of the sale, including month, day and year, and confirm the vehicle’s odometer reading at the time of the sale.
 Remember, you absolutely cannot make alterations or corrections to the title document; otherwise, you’ll need to correct the title.
 Additionally, if the purchase date is changed or altered, a penalty fee will be assessed.
+Both standard license plates and specialty (or prestige) license plates stay with the seller so be sure to remove them from the vehicle before the sale is finalized.

 If the original title is lost or stolen, the seller will need to complete and sign a lost or stolen title application form MV-1 and pay the associated fees at his or her local county tag office prior to selling the car.